A VISIT TO THE KING DAVID HOTEL IN JERUSALEM

 KING DAVID HOTEL AFTER THE BRITISH MANDATE

 After the British left, the hotel was the headquarters of the International Committee of the Red Cross.
-In this context, King David hotel and the YMCA building in front of him served as a hostel for women and children who were made homeless by the war.
+In this context, the King David hotel and the YMCA building in front of him served as a hostel for women and children who were made homeless by the war.
 Was the headquarters of Count Brandt.

 After the War of Independence, the hotel returned to the "Land of Israel Hotels Company", which did not renovate the hotel and used the existing rooms.